 Do I feel guilty—why did I get all this success, and the other person didn’t?
 For sure.
 I wish the world was fair.

-Shah: There’s a poem, “pretty”, in which you apologize to women you’ve described as pretty rather than intelligent or brave.
+Shah: There’s a poem, “pretty”, in which you apologise to women you’ve described as pretty rather than intelligent or brave.
 Your Instagram, as Vivek said, is very well curated; visually pleasing—it’s beautiful.
 Even from the menstrual blood image that went viral , there’s a shift towards photo shoots that are quite pretty and alluring.
 How do you reconcile your message with your image?

 It’s difficult, but it’s also a byproduct of what you're doing at the time.
 When I was creating those photoshoots, I was doing it more fearlessly, cause nobody was looking.
 Then everybody comes out of the woodwork, and it does scare you.
 It’s also about time.
 When I’m touring six months of the year, it’s difficult to create that again.
 There’s a time and place for everything.
 I keep telling myself, calm down, stop trying to write book number three.